realet1337/gfos-2021/install.md

 (*Note: The App will attempt to register for web-context `/`.
 Most Application servers occupy this already, meaning that it won't be possible to open the App.
 To avoid this on WildFly, either rename the `welcome-content` folder or remove the handler altogether.)*

 And that's it!
 You should be good to go. (╹ڡ╹ )

+It is also possible to deploy the Web-App as a static build with the Webservice on a different server.
+To achieve that, simply change the `$apiHost` and `$uploadHost` attributes in `sip-frontend/src/main.js` to point to your Webservice and run `npm run build` in the `sip-frontend` directory.
+This will generate static files that can be deployed separately from the Webservice.
+The Webservice can be built by running `mvn clean install` in the `sip-webservice directory.` Don't forget to account for CORS though!